Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 But, as their name suggests, they are still the most popular axe among campers.
 They are perfect for turning small trees into firewood and taking care of any odd jobs that pop up in the campsite.

 When choosing a hand axe, pay specific attention to the shaft thickness.
-The should of the handle should not be thicker than the axe head.
+The shaft of the handle should not be thicker than the axe head.
 Handles that are thicker than the head ultimately weaken the axe and are more easily damaged.

 It’s also wise to test the heft and weight of the axe to make sure it’s lightweight and well-balanced.
 Hand axes should ideally be about 2 Ibs (0.9 kg).